azagniotov/solr-lucene-analyzer-sudachi/README.md

 #### Functional tests

-The meaning of `functional` is that the test sources extend from `org.apache.lucene.tests.analysis.BaseTokenStreamTestCase` in order to spin-up the Lucene ecosystem and also create a searchable document index in the local filesystem for the purpose of the tests.
+The meaning of `functional` is that the test sources may:
+1. Extend from `org.apache.lucene.analysis.BaseTokenStreamTestCase` in order to spin-up the Lucene ecosystem and also create a searchable document index in the local filesystem for the purpose of the tests; OR
+2. Extend from `org.apache.solr.SolrTestCaseJ4` in order to spin-up a Solr server instance using the `org.apache.solr.client.solrj.embedded.EmbeddedSolrServer`

 To run functional tests, run the following command:

 ```bash
 ./gradlew functionalTest
 ```

+#### Smoke tests

+Smoke tests utilize Docker Solr images to deploy the built plugin jar into Solr app.
+These tests are not automated (i.e.: they do not run on Ci) and should be executed manually.
+You can find the Dockerfiles under the [src/smokeTest](src/smokeTest)

 [`Back to top`](#table-of-contents)